Catching Big Lake Trout at Flaming Gorge Is As Easy As 1, 2, 3!

 The lake trout at Flaming Gorge like to bunch up above underwater hills, mounds, drop offs, and cliff edges.
 Knowing where to locate these spots will put you on track to zero in on the Macs.
 I can help you here.
 Send me a good detailed map of Flaming Gorge, make sure it is this map.

 I will mark it for you and send it back.
-Send the map, along with $1 for return postage, to:
+Send the map, along with $20 for handling & return postage, to:

 271 E. 250 N.

 Now that you have the map, you are ready to find individual humps and hills where the Macs are at.
 You will need a good fish-finder and a GPS.
 Next, go to that area on your map where the Macs are at and with your GPS, start criss-crossing in a grid pattern.
 Every time you see a bunch of five or more big fish on the bottom, mark a waypoint on your GPS.
 My GPS will hold a thousand waypoints.
 By going back and forth and having a notebook with you, you will be able to get a picture of the bottom.
 Don’t put your waypoints too close to each other, you should only mark one on the top of the hump, or edge of the drop-off, where you see the most Macs.

 In a notebook, write down the waypoint number and depth.
 Don’t even think about fishing at this point.
 This may take more than a day.
 However, once you have these secret GPS points, you will be able to start making trolling routes.

 Now let’s talk specifics… Swim Beach Bay is one of the best areas to look for Macs.
 The fishing here is the best from April to July.
 There are a bunch of 50 to 60 foot deep edges that can have lots of Macs in May.
 These spots are mostly on the north side, about 100 to 200 yards from the big rock edge of the lake.
 The bottom here is rocky.
 Fish your lure 100 hundred feet back from your downrigger ball, and when you fish, stay 1 foot off the bottom.